le-mn/minhngocle.github.io/index.md

 ## Where I am now

 I am back at National Tsing Hua University, Taiwan, to continue my master's project, after spending my summer in the Netherlands!

-## Research interests

-**The bright side**: turbulence in molecular clouds & how it affects star formation, globular cluster formation, galaxy formation.

-**The dark side**: galaxy - dark matter halo connection

-It's so much fun doing research & learning new things!
-So I enjoy trying any new research topic :D

 ## Research projects